Laws, Norms, and Democratic Backsliding

 However, what’s happening in Hungary is not an isolated incident.
 Democracies around the world are under siege—not by foreign invaders but by domestic leaders who are weakening their countries’ institutions that protect political freedoms and civil liberties.
-This trend is known as democratic backsliding.
+That trend is known as democratic backsliding.

 Not long ago, Hungary was a far more democratic country—one with competitive elections and a flourishing independent media landscape.
 It was one of over a dozen countries to transition from authoritarianism to democracy amid the breakup of the Soviet Union in the late 1980s and early 1990s.

 But soon thereafter, countries began to see many of their hard-fought democratic gains stall and sputter.
 The world became less free and democratic every year between 2005 and 2019.
-And now, over half of all democracies in the Asia-Pacific region are experiencing some form of democratic backsliding, only 13 percent of people in Latin American democracies say they trust their political parties, and nearly 70 percent of citizens in Italy, Spain, and the United Kingdom say they are not satisfied with the functioning of democracy.
+And now, over half of all democracies in the Asia-Pacific region [PDF] are experiencing some form of democratic backsliding, only 13 percent of people in Latin American democracies say they trust their political parties, and nearly 70 percent of citizens in Italy, Spain, and the United Kingdom say they are not satisfied with the functioning of democracy.

-Several factors have contributed to this trend of democratic backsliding.
+Several factors have contributed to the trend of democratic backsliding.
 For one, immense economic challenges—including the fallout from the 2008 global financial crisis, job losses associated with technological innovation and globalization, dramatic inequality, and widespread corruption—have undermined public confidence in democratic leadership and in a system of government that allows for such stark inequalities.
 Additionally, China has inspired faith in its model, which is premised on the belief that an efficient, nondemocratic government can provide sustained economic growth to its people just as well as—if not better than—a democratic government, which guarantees certain freedoms but struggles to pass laws and promote economic growth due to political gridlock.
 Furthermore, Russia—trying to increase its global influence—has weakened democracies by repeatedly interfering in elections in countries such as the United States, France, Ukraine, and the United Kingdom.

 What Does a Democracy Look Like?